Poisson reduction as a coisotropic intersection: Introduction

 Calaque, Pantev, To\"{e}n, Vaqui\'{e} and Vezzosi \cite{CPTVV} introduced $n$-shifted Poisson structures on derived stacks and derived coisotropic structures on morphisms of stacks.
 Let us recall their definitions in the affine setting.
-Let $X=\Spec A$ be an affine derived scheme.
-An $n$-shifted Poisson structure on $X$ is the same as a $\bP_{n+1}$-structure on $A$ (this equivalence is a theorem of Melani \cite{Mel}).
-That is, $A$ is a cdga together with a Poisson bracket of degree $-n$.
-For $Y=\Spec B$, another affine derived scheme, CPTVV define a coisotropic structure on a morphism $Y\rightarrow X$ to be the same as a $\bP_n$-structure on $B$ together with a morphism of $\bP_{n+1}$-algebras $A\rightarrow \End_{\bP_n}(B)$.
-On the right we have $\End_{\bP_n}(B)$, the endomorphism algebra of $B$ in the category of $\bP_n$-algebras.
-A priori $\End_{\bP_n}(B)$ is only an $\bE_1\otimes_{BV} \bP_n$-algebra (here $\otimes_{BV}$ is the Boardman--Vogt tensor product of operads), but a result announced by Rozenblyum (additivity of the Poisson operad) asserts that $\bE_1\otimes_{BV} \bP_n\cong \bP_{n+1}$.
+Let $A$ be a commutative dg algebra.
+By a theorem of Melani \cite{Mel}, an $n$-shifted Poisson structure on $A$ is the same as a $\bP_{n+1}$-structure on $A$, i.e. a Poisson bracket of cohomological degree $-n$.
+For $B$ another commutative dg algebra, CPTVV define a coisotropic structure on a morphism $A\rightarrow B$ to be the same as a $\bP_n$-structure on $B$ together with the data of an associative action of $A$ on $B$ in the category of $\bP_n$-algebras.
+To define such a notion, they use a result announced by Rozenblyum (Poisson additivity) which identifies $\bP_{n+1}$-algebras with associative algebra objects in the $\infty$-category of $\bP_n$-algebras.
 This definition is expected to give rather easily a $\bP_n$-structure on a coisotropic intersection.
-However, the additivity of the Poisson operad is not given by explicit formulas, so the explicit Poisson structure on the coisotropic intersection would be difficult to write down.
+However, Poisson additivity is not given by explicit formulas, so the explicit Poisson structure on the coisotropic intersection would be difficult to write down.

 In this paper we develop coisotropic structures in the affine setting, i.e. for arbitrary commutative differential graded algebras.
+We model an action of the $\bP_{n+1}$-algebra $A$ on a $\bP_n$-algebra $B$ by a $\bP_{n+1}$-morphism $A\rightarrow \Z(B)$ (Definition \ref{defn:coisotropic}).
+Here
-It is expected that the endomorphism algebra $\End_{\bP_n}(B)$ is closely related to the complex of $(n-1)$-shifted polyvector fields

-with the differential twisted by the Poisson structure on $B$.
+is the complex of $(n-1)$-shifted polyvector fields with the differential twisted by the Poisson structure on $B$ which is a derived version of the Poisson center of $B$.

-This allows one to instead define coisotropic morphisms as $\bP_{n+1}$-morphisms $A\rightarrow \Z(B)$ (Definition \ref{defn:coisotropic}).
-Note that the $\bP_{n+1}$-structure on $\Z(B)$ is very explicit: it is given by the Schouten bracket (i.e. by the commutator of derivations).
+Note that the $\bP_{n+1}$-structure on $\Z(B)$ is very explicit: it is given by the Schouten bracket (i.e. by the commutator of multiderivations).
 Using this definition we prove the following theorem (Theorem \ref{thm:coisotropicintersection}).